On the IPsec > Connections tab you can create and edit IPsec connections.

 Local networks: Select or add the local networks that should be reachable through the VPN tunnel.
-How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.
+For how to add a network definition, see Definitions & Users > Network Definitions > Network Definitions.

 Virtual IP pool: The IP address pool where clients get an IP address assigned from in case they do not have a static IP address.
 The default pool is VPN Pool (IPsec) which comprises the private IP space 10.242.4.0/24.
 You can, however, select or create a different IP address pool.
 Note that the netmask is limited to a minimum of 16.
-How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.
+For how to add a network definition, see Definitions & Users > Network Definitions > Network Definitions.

 Policy: Select the IPsec policy for this IPsec connection.
 IPsec policies can be defined on the Remote Access > IPsec > Policies tab.

-Note – The User Portal can only be accessed by users who are selected in the Allowed users box and for whom a user definition does exist on Sophos UTM on AWS.
-Authorized users who have successfully logged in to the User Portal find the Sophos IPsec Client (SIC), its configuration file, the PKCS#12 file as well as a link to installation instructions, which are available at the Sophos Knowledge Base.
+Note – Only users who you select in the Allowed users box and for whom a user definition exists on Sophos UTM can access the User Portal.
+Authorized users find the Sophos Connect as well as a link to installation instructions in the User Portal.

 - CA DN match: This authentication type uses a match of the Distinguished Name (DN) of CA certificates to verify the keys of the VPN endpoints.
 Once selected, select an Authority and choose a DN mask that matches the DNs of remote access clients.
 Now select or add a Peer Subnet Range.
 Clients are only allowed to connect if the DN mask matches the one in their certificate.

 Enable XAUTH (optional): Extended authentication should be enabled to require authentication of users against configured backends.